Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Proofs of Lemma and Lemma

+where the last inequality is got by regrouping the sum and applying triangle inequality.
+Combining all above inequalities ends the proof. \end{proof}

-Note that the negative term in the regret bound~\eqref{eq:regret-optimistic-Hedge-proof} is very essential, which is very useful in a variety of problems requiring adaptive bounds.
-Our analysis is based on the unified view of OMD (Theorem~\ref{thm:dynamic-regret-OMD-generic}), and is simpler and easier to understand than the original proof due to~\citet{NIPS'15:fast-rate-game}, who interpret the update from the lens of FTRL (Follow-the-Regularized-Leader) and prove the result based on mathematical induction.
+The negative term in the regret bound~\eqref{eq:regret-optimistic-Hedge} of Lemma~\ref{lemma:OptimisticHedge} is very essential, which is quite useful in a variety of problems requiring adaptive bounds.
+Our analysis is based on the unified view of Optimistic OMD (Theorem~\ref{thm:dynamic-regret-OMD-generic}), and is much simpler than the original proof of~\citet{NIPS'15:fast-rate-game} using the mathematical induction from the lens of FTRL.